Children’s Dentistry

 We provide options and you decide what is best for your health.
 We will also review preventative recommendations.

-• Planning
+Planning

 A treatment plan outlines your treatment choices made during the discussion.
 We can provide treatment cost estimates.

 With your request, our Reception Desk Team can send a Pre-Determination of Benefits electronically to your Dental Insurance Provider to find out how much is covered.
+Dental Financing is also available to suit any budget.

-Dental Cleaning & Check-up Costs
+Dental Cleaning & Check-up Costs in 2026

 Understand the costs of a dental cleaning and check-up (exam).
 The treatment codes are listed for dental examination, x-ray, scaling (each unit is 15 minutes of scaling time), polishing and fluroide costs.
 We follow the current Alberta Dental Fee Guide.
 We can always send a Pre-Determination of Insurance Benefits to see what is covered under your Health Benefit Plan.
-Learn more: Pre-Determination of Dental Benefits.

-Treatment Description 2024 Alberta Dental Fees 2024 Harvest Dental Fees
+Treatment Description 2026 Alberta Dental Fees 2026 Harvest Dental Fees

 Do Children really need a Dental Cleaning and Check-up?